gatewaytofredom/differential_projection_voxel_renderer/README.md

 Focus on "Why": The code shows how it works.
 The commit message must explain why the change was necessary.
 Explain the bottleneck, the bug, or the architectural decision.

 Hardware/Technical Context: If optimizing, mention the specific hardware constraint (e.g., "Reduces L1 cache pressure," "Avoids branch misprediction").

-4. What to Avoid (Strict)

-Our code history is decoupled from our project management.

-No Roadmap References: Do not mention "Phase 1," "Sprint 4," or "MVP."

-No Internal Docs: Do not reference internal documents, Slack threads, or offline discussions.
-The commit must stand on its own.

-No Marketing Speak: Avoid fluff like "Huge performance win," "Refactor for better readability," or "Modernize."
-Just state the facts.

 ## License